-Thank you, Mr. Chairman and members of the Subcommittee on Oversight and Investigations for the opportunity to testify on the issue of gasoline prices.
+Thank you, Mr. Chairman and members of the Subcommittee on Highways and Transit for the opportunity to testify on the issue of gasoline prices.
 My name is Tyson Slocum and I am Director of Public Citizen's Energy Program.
-Public Citizen is a 36-year old public interest organization with over 100,000 members nationwide.
-We represent consumer interests through research, public education and grassroots organizing.
+Public Citizen is a 37-year old public interest organization with over 100,000 members nationwide.
+We represent the needs of households through research, public education and grassroots organizing.

-Gasoline prices have nearly tripled in the last five years, creating financial hardship for millions of families, as the average annual expenditure on gasoline increased \$1,000 for the typical family over that time.1 While some households have been able to reduce their consumption in response to these high prices by either investing in a more fuel-efficient or alternative-fuel car, taking mass transit or weatherizing their home to cut down on home heating oil costs, most lack the financial resources to make such investments or lack access to alternatives to driving in their car.
-That explains why, even in the face of skyrocketing gasoline prices, consumption has not moderated.
+Gasoline prices are up 160% since the summer of 2001, and diesel up more than 210%, 1 creating financial hardship for millions of families, as the average annual expenditure on gasoline increased \$1,000 for the typical family over that time.
+While some households have been able to reduce their consumption in response to these high prices by either investing in a more fuel-efficient or alternative-fuel car, taking mass transit or weatherizing their home to cut down on home heating oil costs, most lack the financial resources to make such investments or lack access to alternatives to driving in their car.
+That explains why, even in the face of skyrocketing gasoline and diesel prices, demand has hardly moderated.

-While American families pay record high prices, oil companies are enjoying the strongest profits in the economy.
-Since 2001, the largest six oil companies operating in the United States-ExxonMobil, ChevronTexaco, ConocoPhillips, BP, Shell and Valero-recorded \$477 billion in profits.2 Recent entries to oil markets like investment banks, hedge funds and private equity firms have also been posting record earnings.
-While some of their profit clearly stems from certain aspects of global supply and demand, investigations show that a portion of these record earnings are fueled by market manipulation and other anti-competitative practices, made possible by the wave of recent mergers and weak regulatory oversight, thereby denying Americans access to competitive markets.
+While American families and truckers pay record high prices, oil companies and the financial firms that dominate energy trading are enjoying among the strongest profits in the economy.
+Since 2001, the largest five vertically-integrated oil companies operating in the United States-ExxonMobil, ChevronTexaco, ConocoPhillips, BP and Shell-recorded \$586 billion in profits.3 Recent entries to oil markets like investment banks, hedge funds and private equity firms have also been posting record earnings.
+While some of their profit clearly stems from certain aspects of global supply and demand and the weak U.S. dollar, investigations show that a portion of these record earnings are fueled by market manipulation and other anti-competitive practices, made possible by the wave of recent mergers and weak regulatory oversight, thereby denying Americans access to competitive markets.
+At least \$30 of the current \$115 of a barrel of oil (or about 70 cents of a gallon of gasoline) is pure speculation, unrelated to supply and demand http://judiciary.house.gov/media/pdfs/Cooper070516.pdf fundamentals.
 To add insult to injury, oil companies enjoy billions of dollars worth of subsidies courtesy of the U.S. taxpayer at a time when the industry records record profits.
 Investing in America's communities-not Big Oil-is needed to provide families with access to alternatives.